 So this photo, taken directly from the MLS listing I first saw, was what my fireplace first looked like:

 The first night we came over to see the house after getting the keys, we lit this little fire:

-As soon as I got the keys, though, my first order of business was to paint that room something other than the colour of crud (a yellow-y beige reminiscent of grease trapped in the grill of your stove vent).
+As soon as I got the keys, though, my first order of business was to paint that room something other than the colour of crud (that yellow-y beige, reminiscent of grease trapped in the grill of your stove vent).

 The next incarnation, once furniture moved in

 About a year after that, I didn’t like the terracotta tile surround of the fireplace anymore, so I painted it white.
 What a difference it made!
 It brightened up that corner of the room (you’ll see a pic later down this post).

 But alas, I rarely used the fireplace, because as every homeowner learns, they are an exit to the outdoors through which all your heat escapes.
 The glass doors on a fireplace limit that loss in a very minimal way; in fact I hung a blanket across the fireplace when it was really cold.
 Fires were basically for the fall and spring.
 In fact, I still have some of the firewood left to me by the previous owner, which I’m saving up for backyard firepits with friends.